 I just have this tray left:

 Because this tray is so simple, I also have another $5 thrift store find I’ll be sharing as well!

-UPDATE: See how this tray looks now and check out a BONUS makeover HERE now!
+UPDATE: See what a simple coat of paint did for this tray and check out a BONUS makeover HERE now!

 Don’t Miss a Thing!

 If you like what you see, there are several ways to follow along!